brendenwest/it122/8_quality.md

 UI testing - aka end-to-end (E2E) - tests anything that runs in a browser.
 A typical E2E test visits the application in a browser and performs actions via the UI just like a real user would.

-Cypress and Selenium are commonly used tools for UI testing.
+`Cypress` and `Selenium` are commonly used to automate UI testing.
 We'll focus here on Cypress.

 First, you'll need to install Cypress: